seanzhangkx8/ConvoKit/docs/source/index.rst

 This toolkit contains tools to extract conversational features and analyze social phenomena in conversations, using a `single unified interface <https://convokit.cornell.edu/documentation/architecture.html>`_ inspired by (and compatible with) scikit-learn.
 Several large `conversational datasets <https://github.com/CornellNLP/ConvoKit#datasets>`_ are included together with scripts exemplifying the use of the toolkit on these datasets.

 More information can be found at our `website <https://convokit.cornell.edu>`_.
-The latest version is `3.0.1 <https://github.com/CornellNLP/ConvoKit/releases/tag/v3.0.1>`_ (released November 19, 2024).
+The latest version is `3.0.2 <https://github.com/CornellNLP/ConvoKit/releases/tag/v3.0.2>`_ (released December 27, 2024).

 Contents
 --------